Adrien Brody: Personal life

-In 1992, Brody was seriously hurt in a motorcycle accident in which he flew over a car and crashed head-first into a crosswalk.
+In 1992, Brody was seriously injured in a motorcycle collision, in which he was thrown over a car and crashed headfirst into a crosswalk.
 He spent months recuperating.
 He has broken his nose three times doing stunts, including during the filming of Summer of Sam.
+Brody lived in Los Angeles during his early career and now is based in Manhattan.

+In 2009, he signed the Free Roman Polanski petition.

+It was reported in 2024 that Brody suffers post-traumatic stress disorder from the extreme weight loss he endured for The Pianist in 2002.

+In 2010, Brody sued makers of the film Giallo, alleging they failed to pay his full salary.
+In January 2011 it was reported that Brody had reached a settlement with the producers.
+He said, "I very much enjoyed the process of making Giallo and am happy that things have been resolved and that people can now enjoy seeing the film."

+Romantic relationships

 Brody began dating Spanish actress and model Elsa Pataky in 2006.
-For Pataky's 31st birthday in July 2007, Brody purchased for her a 19th-century farm in Central New York state that was remodeled to look like a castle.
+For her 31st birthday, in July 2007, he purchased for her an early 20th-century farm in central New York State, which had been designed to look like a castle.
 Brody and Pataky were featured at their New York home in a 35-page spread for HELLO! magazine in October 2008.
 The pair broke up in 2009.

-In 2009, Brody signed a petition which called for the release of Roman Polanski, during his arrest in Switzerland for his 1977 charge for drugging and raping a 13-year-old girl.

-In 2010, Brody sued makers of the film Giallo, alleging they failed to pay his full salary.
+For six years, Brody was in a relationship with Russian model Lara Lieto, after meeting at the Cannes Film Festival in 2012.

-In February 2020, it was reported that he was in a relationship with English fashion designer and actress Georgina Chapman, former wife of Harvey Weinstein.
+In February 2020, it was reported that he was romantically involved with English fashion designer and actress Georgina Chapman, whom he began dating while she was still married to, but formally separated from, Harvey Weinstein.